 Digital Abuse Prevention and Intervention

 Being able to identify digital abuse is a crucial first step.
-The next step is to cut off the abuser so that they have no access to you or your accounts.
+The next step is to remove the abuser so they cannot access you or your accounts.

-You can also take steps to prevent you or your loved ones from being abused in the first place.
+You can also take steps to prevent yourself or your loved ones from being abused in the first place.

 - Disable geolocation in apps, and do not install any apps that require permission to have administrative access to your phone.

 - Change all your PINs and passwords immediately to reduce the risk of unauthorized access.
 Use a password manager going forward, and do not give the primary login details to anyone.

 - Use one email account to communicate with friends and a different one to handle finances.